blab/zika-seq/pipeline/README.md

   - `albacore_config` : name of the config file to be used during basecalling by Albacore
   - `prefix` : prefix to prepend onto output consensus genome filenames

-  Important: Make sure that all paths to directory paths listed in `demux_dir`, `build_dir` exist prior to running `snakemake`.
+  Reminder: Make sure that all paths to directory paths listed in `demux_dir`, `build_dir` exist prior to running `snakemake`.

-4. Run the pipeline:
+5. Run the pipeline:
   ```
   source activate zika-seq
   snakemake --use-conda
   ```
+Note: If this is your first time using `conda` and `snakemake`, you'll need to add the path to your version miniconda to your bash profile.

+To check whether a path already exists, do `echo $PATH`.
+If there isn't a path to conda in the bash profile already, make one using `export`

 ## Description of directories within `pipeline`: